 In addition to my usual articles about the societal impacts of these innovations, I’ll start a series of articles introducing key 5G and mIoT technology concepts.
 Before we move on to technical aspects of 5G security.

-Let’s get started with reviewing the 5G core architecture and learning the first few dozen acronyms, out of approximately a gazillion.
+Let’s get started with reviewing the 5G core service-based architecture and learning the first few dozen acronyms, out of approximately a gazillion.
 The cellular industry loves acronyms.
 Even more than the cybersecurity industry.

 5G architecture is an evolution of current 4G architectures but based on a Service-Based Architecture (SBA).
 The 3GPP defines the SBA for a 5G core network as delivered by a set of interconnected Network Functions (NFs), with authorization to access each other’s services.

 Some of the key differences / focus areas: